News Department

 Erratic driver complaint leads to DWI arrest in Byram Township

-BYRAM TOWNSHIP, NJ (Sussex County) – An Essex County man is facing a slew of charges including driving while intoxicated after he was allegedly driving erratically in Byram Township.
+BYRAM TOWNSHIP, NJ (Sussex County) – A Sussex County man is facing several charges including driving while intoxicated charge after he was allegedly driving erratically in Byram Township.

-The officer stopped the vehicle and while speaking to the driver, who was identified as John F. McGlinchy of Nutley, the officer felt McGlinchy was intoxicated, police said.
+Officers stopped the vehicle and while speaking to the driver, who was identified as Ian Pearson, 52 of Byram Township, the officers felt he may be intoxicated.
+He was asked to perform standardized field sobriety tests, which he refused, police said.

-McGlinchy was asked to perform several field sobriety tests and he refused to do so.
-He was then arrested and transported to the police station where he refused to give breath samples, police said.
+Pearson was transported to the police station where he refused breath tests, police said.

-McGlinchy was charged with driving while intoxicated, refusal to submit to breath tests, failure to maintain lane, reckless driving, and careless driving.
-He was released to a friend pending a court appearance, police said.
+Pearson was charged with driving while intoxicated, refusal to submit to breath samples, failure to keep right, reckless driving, and careless driving.
+He was then released to a friend pending a court appearance, police said.

 Jay Edwards